openplotter/docs/settings/settings_app.rst

 *****************

 Here you can enable/disable the *Rescue* mode to help recover unstable systems due to some misconfigurations.
 For example if you set an action to reboot the system using the *OpenPlotter Notifications* app in response to some value of Signal K, it can cause a reboot loop.
 Using the *Rescue* mode disables all actions temporarily and you will be able to remove that killer setting.

-|GStime| NTP server
-*******************

-Usually OpenPlotter will not have an internet connection while sailing and cannot set the system time automatically.
-To solve this, the Signal K server collects the time of the GNSS signal and sets the system time.
-Enabling the NTP server allows other devices connected to the same network as OpenPlotter to update their system time as well.
-You need to configure the NTP client of your device to connect to the OpenPlotter NTP server.

 |GSkeyboard| Virtual keyboard
 ******************************